 Da Capo Best Music Writing 2007: The Year’s Finest Writing on Rock, Hip Hop, Jazz, Pop, Country, & More

-Julie Clow started her career as an instructional designer and quickly rose to become the chief learning officer of a training development company.
+Julie Clow began her career as an instructional designer and quickly rose to become the chief learning officer of a training development company.
 She worked for Google for five years and focused on team effectiveness, leadership and management, and organizational culture.
-She now serves as the VP for Learning and Development for Two Sigma Investments.
-Julie holds a Ph.D in Behavior Analysis from Auburn University and currently resides in New York City.
+She now serves as the SVP of People Development for Chanel.
+Julie holds a Ph.D in Behavior Analysis from Auburn University and lives in New York City.

 Broughton Coburn has spent two of the past four decades in the Himalayas, working in development, conservation, writing and filmmaking.
 The organizations he has worked with include the Agency for International Development, the United Nations, the World Wildlife Fund and the American Himalaya Foundation.
-Coburn has appeared as an expert panelist on NPR’s Talk of the Nation and Day to Day, and has lectured at the Museum of Natural History in New York, The National Geographic Society, the Telluride Mountain Film Festival and many other venues around the U.S. A graduate of Harvard University, he is on the faculty of the Jackson Hole Writers Conference.
+Coburn has appeared as an expert panelist on NPR and has lectured at the Museum of Natural History in New York, The National Geographic Society, the Telluride Mountain Film Festival and many other venues.
+A graduate of Harvard University, he is on the faculty of the Jackson Hole Writers Conference.
 Coburn currently lives in Jackson, WY.

 Touching My Father’s Soul